Mango-Wang2024/Game-BCI/README.md

 1. The game first enters the **2D view**.
 Choose one target.
 2. Keep your eyes fixed on the number of the selected target throughout the flashing period.
-3. It is recommended **not to blink** while the target is flashing.
-4. After the flashing ends, the predicted target will be highlighted with a **blue marker**.
+3. After the flashing ends, the predicted target will be highlighted with a **blue marker**.
 The game will then switch to the **3D view**, and the car will automatically move to the center of the predicted target.
-5. After each flashing period, you may blink and relax your eyes before the next trial begins.
+4. After each flashing period, you may blink and relax your eyes before the next trial begins.
-6. After all **16 trials** have been completed, an accuracy plot will be displayed.
+5. After all **16 trials** have been completed, an accuracy plot will be displayed.
 The predicted targets will be compared with the ground truth for all 16 trials.